dominicegginton/koa-icon1/README.md

 ### ETags and Request Freshness

-An [ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) is a identifer assigned by a web server to a specific version of a resource, and passed to the client within the HTTP ETag header of the response.
-When the resource at a given URL is updated a new unique ETag is generated. **koa-icon** uses the [**etag**](https://github.com/jshttp/etag) module to generate ETags.
+An [ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) is a unique identifer assigned by the web server to a specific version of a resource then passed to the client within the HTTP ETag header of the response.
+When the resource is updated or changed a new unique ETag is generated. **koa-icon** uses the [**etag**](https://github.com/jshttp/etag) module to generate ETags.

 Request freshness is determined by matching the current resources ETag against the ETag received from the [If-None-Match](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-None-Match) HTTP request header.
 Fresh requests are responded with a status code of **304** (not modified) and stale requests are sent a status code of **200** along with the favicon in the response body.
 Support for ETags and freshness checking is built into **koa-icon** by default.